36th (Ulster) Division: The Somme, 1916

-The Ulster Division was one of the few divisions to make significant gains on the first day on the Somme.
-It attacked between the Ancre and Thiepval against a position known as the Schwaben Redoubt.
+The Ulster Division was one of the few divisions on the British left flank (VII, VIII and X Corps) to make significant gains on the first day on the Somme.
+It attacked between the Ancre river and Thiepval against a position known as the Schwaben Redoubt.
 According to military historian Martin Middlebrook:

 The leading battalions [of the Ulster Division] had been ordered out from the wood just before 7.30am and laid down near the German trenches [...]
 At zero hour the British barrage lifted.
 Bugles blew the "Advance".
 Up sprang the Ulstermen and, without forming up in the waves adopted by other divisions, they rushed the German front line [...]
 By a combination of sensible tactics and Ulster dash, the prize that eluded so many, the capture of a long section of the German front line, had been accomplished.

 During the Battle of the Somme the Ulster Division was the only division of X Corps to have achieved its objectives on the opening day of the battle.
 This came at a heavy price, with the division suffering in two days of fighting 5,500 officers and enlisted men killed, wounded or missing.
 War correspondent Philip Gibbs said of the Division, "Their attack was one of the finest displays of human courage in the world.

 Of nine Victoria Crosses given to British forces in the battle, four were awarded to Ulster Division soldiers.